-The skeleton's dissolved by the acid should not be held together in one piece the way the are seen, as the acid should have melted the tendons and joints that hold bones together, thus resulting in piles of loose bones.
+The skeleton's dissolving by the acid should not be shown as held together in one piece the way it is seen, as the acid should have melted the tendons and joints that hold bones together, thus resulting in piles of loose bones.

-Frederick Loren announces at the start of the challenge that if any of the contestants die, the deceased's heirs will get his/her $10,000.
-Later he says that if any of the five contestants die, the total $50,000 will be split evenly among the survivors.
-However, the initial statement is spoken directly to the film's audience, is not part of the actual plot line, and therefore does not really contradict the terms subsequently described to the genuine characters.
+Frederick Loren announces at the start of the challenge that if any of the contestants dies, the deceased's heirs will get his/her $10,000.
+Later, he says that if any of the five contestants dies, the total $50,000 will be split evenly among the survivors.
+However, the initial statement is spoken directly to the film's audience, is not part of the actual plot line, and therefore, does not really contradict the terms subsequently described to the genuine characters.